notnotrachit/A10D/COMPLETE_GUIDE.md

 A10D is a decentralized event ticketing platform that prevents scalping through:
 - **Transfer Limits**: Tickets can only be transferred a maximum number of times
-- **Price Caps**: Resale prices are capped at 10% above original price
 - **Real-time Monitoring**: Reactive Network validates all transfers automatically
 - **NFT Tickets**: Each ticket is a unique, ownable NFT
+- **Transparent On-Chain**: All transactions are verifiable on the blockchain

 ### Key Features